Acidbytes/lazarus-lib/README.md

 AutoFitDbGridCol.pas = Turn the column in the grid passed as argument in a autofit column that self adjust it's size on Form resize.

+cpf_cnpj.pas = Functions for calculate digits and validate Brazilian Tax IDs (Personal and Business).